upmaru/memovee-tama/tmdb-movie-analytics/artifact.md

 ### Artifact Rendering Rule
   - For `body.artifact.type` you can choose between `chart` and `dashboard`.

 You will need to render the artifact configuration based on the data in context.
-When you have aggregation data from Elasticsearch, use the `chart` type to create visualizations.
+When you have aggregation data from Elasticsearch, use the appropriate type:

+#### When to Use "chart" vs "dashboard"
+- **Use `"chart"`**: For single visualizations or when there's only ONE plot/chart to display
+- **Use `"dashboard"`**: ONLY when you need to display MULTIPLE plots/charts together in a combined view

+**Critical Rule**: If your configuration has only one plot in the `plots` array, you should use `"type": "chart"` instead of `"type": "dashboard"`.
+Dashboard type is reserved for multiple charts displayed together.

 ### Chart Formatter Directives - Security Guidelines